 - After review of completed application materials by the Admissions Committee, selected applicants who live in the U.S. will be invited for an on-site interview.
 Selected international students not living in the U.S. will be contacted to arrange for an online video interview.

-- There are three dates for on-site interviews - two in mid-February and one early in March.
+- There are two dates for on-site interviews in January.
 These interview weekends provide interviewees the opportunity to interact socially and scientifically with faculty, current MCB students and other interviewees.

 - We do not require certification of your financial situation.
 If admitted to the program you will need sufficient funds to come to the U.S. and then support yourself for one month until the first stipend check which is on October 1.

-- The MCB program receives 275 to 400 applications each year and enrolls between 25 and 30 students each September.
+- The MCB program receives upwards of 250 applications each year and enrolls between 25 and 30 students each September.

-- We do not release information about our current students such as scores, GPAs, or research interests.
+- We do not release information about our current students such as scores, GPAs, or research interests (average or actual).

 - The MCB academic year is arranged by terms - Fall, Winter, Spring, Summer - and requires attendance on campus for all four terms.

 - For more information, visit the "Path to Your Ph.D." page.